 5 Most Important Themes in the Photography of Sally Mann

 During her rich and varied career, the American photographer Sally Mann has been taking hauntingly beautiful experimental photographs that explore the essential themes of existence: memory, desire, mortality, family, and nature’s overwhelming indifference towards mankind.
-She explored architecture, landscape and still life, but she is best known for her black-and-white portraits of her family and documentation of the American South.
+She explored architecture, landscape and still life, but she is best known for her black-and-white portraits of her immediate family and documentation of the American South.

 It is the southern United States that gives unity to her vast body of work.
 Drawing on a deep love for that area and a profound awareness of its complex historical heritage, Mann tackled its history, identity, race and religion, going beyond geographical and national boundaries.